Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_proxy_advanced.md

 Optional:

-- `algorithm` (String) Which load balancing algorithm to use. must be one of ["consistent-hashing", "lowest-latency", "lowest-usage", "round-robin", "semantic"]
+- `algorithm` (String) Which load balancing algorithm to use. must be one of ["consistent-hashing", "lowest-latency", "lowest-usage", "priority", "round-robin", "semantic"]
 - `connect_timeout` (Number)
+- `failover_criteria` (List of String) Specifies in which cases an upstream response should be failover to the next target.
+Each option in the array is equivalent to the function of http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_next_upstream
 - `hash_on_header` (String) The header to use for consistent-hashing.
 - `latency_strategy` (String) What metrics to use for latency.
 Available values are: `tpot` (time-per-output-token) and `e2e`. must be one of ["e2e", "tpot"]
 - `read_timeout` (Number)
 - `retries` (Number) The number of retries to execute upon failure to proxy.
 - `slots` (Number) The number of slots in the load balancer algorithm.
 - `tokens_count_strategy` (String) What tokens to use for usage calculation.
-Available values are: `total_tokens` `prompt_tokens`, and `completion_tokens`. must be one of ["completion-tokens", "prompt-tokens", "total-tokens"]
+Available values are: `total_tokens` `prompt_tokens`, `completion_tokens` and `cost`. must be one of ["completion-tokens", "cost", "prompt-tokens", "total-tokens"]
 - `write_timeout` (Number)